Azure Security Center data security

-To help customers prevent, detect, and respond to threats, Azure Security Center collects and processes security-related data, including configuration information, metadata, event logs, crash dump files, and more.
+To help customers prevent, detect, and respond to threats, Azure Security Center collects and processes security-related data, including configuration information, metadata, event logs, and more.
 Microsoft adheres to strict compliance and security guidelines—from coding to operating a service.

-This article explains how data is managed and safeguarded in Azure Security Center.
+This article explains how data is managed and safeguarded in Security Center.

-Data access: In order to provide security recommendations and investigate potential security threats, Microsoft personnel may access information collected or analyzed by Azure services, including crash dump files, process creation events, VM disk snapshots and artifacts, which may unintentionally include Customer Data or personal data from your virtual machines.
-We adhere to the Microsoft Online Services Terms and Privacy Statement, which state that Microsoft will not use Customer Data or derive information from it for any advertising or similar commercial purposes.
+We adhere to the Microsoft Online Services Data Protection Addendum, which states that Microsoft will not use Customer Data or derive information from it for any advertising or similar commercial purposes.
 We only use Customer Data as needed to provide you with Azure services, including purposes compatible with providing those services.
 You retain all rights to Customer Data.

 |VM Geo||Workspace Geo|